Password

 A password, sometimes called a passcode, is secret data, typically a string of characters, usually used to confirm a user's identity.
 Traditionally, passwords were expected to be memorized, but the large number of password-protected services that a typical individual accesses can make memorization of unique passwords for each service impractical.
 Using the terminology of the NIST Digital Identity Guidelines, the secret is held by a party called the claimant while the party verifying the identity of the claimant is called the verifier.
-When the claimant successfully demonstrates knowledge of the password to the verifier through an established authentication protocol, the verifier is able to infer the claimant's identity.
+When the claimant successfully demonstrates knowledge of the password to the verifier through an established authentication protocol, the verifier can infer the claimant's identity.

 In general, a password is a sequence of characters including letters, digits, or other symbols.
 If the permissible characters are constrained to be numeric, the corresponding secret is sometimes called a personal identification number (PIN).

 Despite its name, a password does not need to be an actual word; indeed, a non-word (in the dictionary sense) may be harder to guess, which is a desirable property of passwords.
 A memorized secret consisting of a sequence of words or other text separated by spaces is sometimes called a passphrase.
 A passphrase is similar to a password in usage, but the former is generally longer for added security.